Tomas-Gaspar/cpd/assign2/doc/README.md

 ![Architecture](./images/architecture.png)

 - **ServerController**: It's the main server controller for our game.
 It sets up a server socket, listens for incoming client connections, and handles user authentication and matchmaking.
 It also manages game sessions, including ranked and unranked matches, and handles user disconnections and shutdowns.
-The server uses multithreading to handle multiple clients simultaneously
+The server uses multithreading to handle multiple clients simultaneously.

 - **ClientController**: It connects to a server using a hostname and port number provided as arguments.
 It then creates an authentication client and a main menu client, and starts a loop where it waits for responses from the main menu.
 Depending on the response, it either handles a heartbeat signal, starts a game client, continues to the next iteration of the loop, or exits the loop.
 It also handles exceptions for unknown hosts and I/O errors.
 The handleHeartbeat method listens for "HEARTBEAT" or "MATCHED" messages from the server and responds accordingly.